Dharruk, New South Wales: Housing

 Housing in Dharruk is almost entirely low density in nature and is a mixture of private residential development and former NSW Housing Commission estate; most homes in the suburb were built between the late 1960s and the mid-1970s.
 The Housing Commission properties were erected in the north eastern portion of the suburb (in the vicinity of Dawson Public School); however, the majority of housing in Dharruk consists of slightly newer homes built by private residential development companies in the 1970s.
 As elsewhere in NSW, many of the former Housing Commission properties have been transferred to private ownership.
 The 2016 Australian census indicated that 30% of occupied private dwellings in Dharruk were rented while approximately 65% were owned outright or in conjunction with a mortgage.

 Commercial area

-While there are limited commercial and retail outlets within Dharruk, the suburbs of Emerton, Plumpton, and Mount Druitt are all in very close proximity and offer access to a wide range of supermarkets, banks, and department stores.
+The West Tradies Club is the main commercial facility in Dharruk.
+There are otherwise limited commercial and retail outlets within the area, although the adjacent suburbs of Emerton, Plumpton, and Mount Druitt offer access to a wide range of supermarkets, banks, and department stores.